RISE-UNIBAS/TEIworkshop/section1.md

 XML comments are delimited by start markers (<!--) and end markers (-->).
 Everything inside comments is ignored by XML processing software: it is said to be “commented out.”

+### Well formed and valid
+An XML document is well formed when it complies with the XML syntax.
+An XML document is valid against a schema.

 ### W3C standard
 XML is a recommendation from the World Wide Web Consortium (W3C): https://www.w3.org/TR/xml/.